Utah MotoTrials Association (UMTA)

 Novice – ride sections sitting down, 1st gear, no clutch.

-Intermediate – no hopping or trick riding.
+Intermediate – no hopping or trick riding with dabs on at least one side.

 Advanced – minimal hopping and trick riding.